benzene-gugu/benzene-gugu.github.io/index.md

 ## About me

 My name is Ziang Zhao, and you could call me Daniel.
-I’m currently a sophmore at University of Wisconsin-Madison in Madison, WI, USA.
+I’m currently an undergraduate student at University of Wisconsin-Madison in Madison, WI, USA.

 ## Contact Information